NPNA exists to leverage the collective capacity and resources of our member organizations and the communities they represent.

 Community Navigators (or promotores) are community members who receive specialized training to provide quality immigration services for their communities.
 Community Navigators are liaisons between their community, legal service providers, social service organizations, and government representatives.
 They are often advocates, educators, mentors, and interpreters.

-In the past year, NPNA has trained over 8,000 Navigators to be on the front lines, educating their communities on their rights, strategies for deportation defense, and available forms of immigration relief.
+In the past two years, NPNA has trained over 8,900 Navigators to be on the front lines, educating their communities on their rights, strategies for deportation defense, and available forms of immigration relief.
 Navigators help us scale trusted information sharing and service delivery, and allow the limited supply of lawyers in the field to practice “at the top of their expertise.”

-The NPNA network has grown from 5 organizations with legal capacity to 20 with either Board of Immigration Appeals (BIA) Recognition or attorneys on staff.
-Another 6 groups are in the process of becoming BIA Recognized.
+NPNA aims to build the capacity of our member organizations to deliver community-driven legal services.
+Since our founding, the NPNA network has grown from five organizations with legal capacity to 26 with either Board of Immigration Appeals (BIA) Recognition or attorneys on staff.
+Another six groups are in the process of becoming BIA Recognized.
 NPNA also holds 40 hour immigration Law Trainings across the nation growing the legal service and training capacity across our regions.